jennbarron/portfolio/README.md

 ---

-**Building Data + AI-powered operations — one workflow, one system, one solved crisis at a time.**
+**Building Data + AI-powered operations — one workflow, one system, one solved problem at a time.**